da99/da_uri.cr/README.md

-clean.cr
+da\_uri.cr
 ==========

-A Crystal shard full of functions to clean HTML-releated content.
+A Crystal shard to clean up URIs.

 You don't want to use this shard because it's too specific for my needs. it's very strict and only allows `http`, `https`, `ftp`, `sftp`.